© 2020 (Do not copy or redistribute this document)

 Following from a Travelers Guide Book 1875 provides a description of the area between Brigus and Bareneed: The steamer passes out from the rock-bound harbor and runs N. by the bold hill of Brigus Lookout (400 ft. high).
 Beyond Burnt Head, Bay de Grave is seen opening on the left, with several hamlets, aggregating 2,600 inhabitants.
 Cupids and Bareneed are the chief of these villages, the latter being on the narrow neck of land between Bay de Grave and Bay Roberts, 2 miles from Blow-me-down Head.
 Green Point is now rounded, and the course is laid S. W. up Bay Roberts, passing Coldeast Point on the port bow and stopping at the village of Bay Roberts (Moore’s Hotel).
 This place consists of one long street, with 2 churches and several wharves, and has 1,000 inhabitants, most of whom spend the summer on the Labrador coast.

 The March-April 1986 edition of the magazine Decks Awash featured an article on the history of Bareneed and states that: in 1884, Richard Hennebury and Richard Newell, two planters, and Samuel Moore, a merchant. all lived in Bareneed and owned schooners (Decks Awash, Vol 15 #2 p.12).
 The Census of 1884 indicates that there were 5 schooners in Bareneed that year.
-This reference to Richard Hennebury is clearly incorrect (see above) and may be the result of the Decks Awash article using old registration data for his ships.
+Richard Hennebury of Bareneed did have the 177 ton Bk Anastatia registered in 1881 but in light of the previous discussion (above) it is likely that this vessel was not operating out of Bareneed at this time (the registration data had not been updated).

 The Decks Awash article goes on to say Samuel Moore’s vessel was the 72-ton Alice M, which was lost in the same area in November 1890.
 Ship registry records indicate that the Alice M was built at Bay Roberts in 1877 and was lost at Bareneed on November 1, 1890.
 In 1880 and 1890 the Alice M was registered to Jas.
 Moore of Bareneed (Mercantile Navy List).
 In Lovell’s Directory for 1871 there was a Jas.
 Moore, Trader at Bareneed and in a 1894 Directory he was referenced as a General Merchant; there was no Samuel Moore listed in either.
-In 1892 (after the loss of the Alice M) Jas.
-Moore of Bareneed was the registered owner of the 68 Ton schooner Medway and he was still the owner of this vessel up to 1915 (based on the following it is possible that the this vessel ended it’s career c 1897 and was just not removed from the registry). .
+In 1881 James Moore of Bareneed was the owner of a 68 ton Schooner Medway.

 James Moore was originally from Piltown, Kilkenny, Ireland which was near the home of the Moore family that became established at Bay de Verde in the 1830s (see Edmund Moore, 1800 – 1884)